wp-plugins/simple-rating/readme.txt

 * Adjust scale of rating
 * Turn on/off display of amount of votes
 * Display before or after content
-* Display for post, pages or both
+* Select for what types of content rating will be displayed
-* Disable rating for specific post or page
+* Disable rating for specific entry
 * Choose alignment of the rating
 * Customize vote count style
+* Widget that lists your top rated content
+* Works with custom posts types

 == Screenshots ==

 1. Simple Rating settings
 2. Disable rating for specific post
+3. Simple Rating Top Rated Content widget

 == Installation ==